Skip to content

 Will I need to set up new direct debits or standing orders?

-There won’t be any change to your direct debits or standing orders on 1 May 2025.
+There are no changes to your direct debits or standing orders.
 NatWest will take steps to make sure that, when your account(s) move on to NatWest systems, any existing direct debits or standing orders are transferred to NatWest.

 Will the way I contact you change?